 For more information about contaminants and potential health effects call the EPA's Safe Drinking Water Hotline at 800-426-4791 or visit www.epa.gov/safewater.
-For bottled water, the US Food and Drug Administration (FDA) sets limits for that product and it must provide the same protections for public health as publicly supplied tap water.
+The US Food and Drug Administration (FDA) sets limits for bottled water that must provide the same protections for public health as publicly supplied tap water.